top of page

 PNF has been shown to rapidly increase flexibility, sometimes within a single session.
 Athletes often use it before competition, while clinicians may use it to help patients recover range of motion after injury.

-How PIR Activates After Muscle Contraction
+How PIR Works After Muscle Contraction

 PIR works with the principle that a muscle, once contracted, naturally relaxes more deeply afterward.
-Imagine clenching your fist tightly—when you finally release it, your hand feels looser.
+Imagine clenching your fist tightly — when you finally release it, your hand feels looser.
 PIR leverages this reflex to create gentle gains in mobility without forcing the muscle into strain.

 Key Differences Between PIR and PNF